 Research shows that new experiences increase our happiness levels and also slow downtime.

 We all can be more adventurous in our ways.
 All we need to do is have the courage to break the mould.
 Step out of our comfort zone because eventually, that zone will not let us grow.

-I took this picture while running 5 Million Steps challenge in 2019 in Philippinian island – Cebu.
+I took this picture while running the 5 Million Steps challenge in 2019 in Philippinian island – Cebu.
 That was one of the most beautiful waterfalls I ever saw.
 Not because it was a breathtaking view, but because of a breathtaking experience.

 It was somewhere in the jungle, not much visited by tourists.
 I met a group of local Philippinian boys who was earning money by taking you to this place.
-And showing how to enjoy fearless life their way.
+And showing how to enjoy fearless life in their own way.